solo-io/gloo/docs/content/guides/security/auth/jwt/access_control/_index.md

 - the request contains a verifiable JWT
 - the JWT has a `sub` claim with value `system:serviceaccount:default:svc-a`
   - **Note**: By default, matching is supported for only top-level claims of the JWT.
 To enable matching against nested claims, or claims that are children of top-level claims, see [Matching against nested JWT claims](./access_control_examples/#matching-against-nested-jwt-claims).
   - **Note**: By default, claims are matched against values by using exact string comparison.
-To instead match claims against non-string values, see [Matching against non-string JWT claim values](./access_control_examples/#matching-against-non-string-jwt-claims).
+To instead match claims against non-string values, see [Matching against non-string JWT claim values](./access_control_examples/#matching-against-non-string-jwt-claim-values).
+You can also use a [regular expression (regex)](./access_control_examples/#regex) to match against your JWT claims.
 {{% notice note %}}
 To see all the attributes supported by the RBAC API, be sure to check out the correspondent <b>{{< protobuf display="API docs" name="rbac.options.gloo.solo.io.ExtensionSettings">}}</b>.
 {{% /notice %}}